 [B] Use Encryption

 What are you writing?
-If it is about blowing up some place in or outside the US, you need to get a good encryption software.
-If it is just a regular mail, the feds will get bored reading your email.
-Also, as with the first case, NSA is something that can and will break into any kind of encryption as it has privileges to military grade software.
+If it is something that needs to be very private, you need to get good encryption software.
+If it is just regular mail, the feds will get bored reading your email.
+Also, as with the first case, NSA is something that can and will break into any kind of encryption as it has privileges to military-grade software.

 I do not think encryption will be of much help here.
 Rather, it will create problems for the recipients.
 They too will have to install the same encryption program to decrypt your emails.
 Again, you can give it a try as not every time would the data packet land up with NSA PRISM servers and hence will provide you security against lower levels of scanning.